Advanced Learning Certificate in Data Visualization & Communication

 Meihsi Chiang, MSW

-Meihsi is the assistant director of evaluation and dissemination manager at the Brown School’s Evaluation Center.
+Meihsi is the assistant director of evaluation and dissemination at the Evaluation Center.
 She manages projects with a focus on process and outcome evaluation, evaluation capacity, survey design, and quantitative and qualitative data collection and analysis.
 She offers an extensive background in project management and visual communications.
 Meihsi brings her creativity and passion for data visualization together to develop products and approaches that communicate research data and evaluation findings in meaningful and understandable ways.
-Before joining the Evaluation Center, Meihsi was a child protection service social worker in Taiwan and has over 7 years of front-line experience working with disadvantaged children and youth in urban areas and indigenous tribes in Taiwan.
+She also co-manages the center’s brand and visual presence, including website design and marketing materials.

 Is This Program for Me?